ysabri/GitDrive/docs/index.rst

         * **git**: The git classes/models.
     + **renderer**: The entry point for the renderer process/s, webpack will look here.
     + **store**: The Vuex store lies here, all the mutations, actions, and getters logic is here.
-    + **tests**: The app tests, they are not transpiled like the rest of the dirs in src.
+    + **tests**: The app tests, they are not compiled like the rest of the directories in src.
         * **app**: Tests for the app logic.
         * **controller**: Tests for the controller logic.
         * **git**: Tests for the core git commands.
         * **testRepos**: Toy repos for testing stuff on.
-    + **util**: Utility functions that might be useful for any other parts in the app.
+    + **util**: Utility functions that might be useful for any other parts of the app.
 - **static**: Files that are used as is.
 - **.electron-vue**: The webpack config and run scripts are here.
 - **template**: Like static but its meant to be used by users not the app itself.